 I can’t help but wonder where the bullet that ripped through the wall finally lodged.
 The shrapnal pieces creating the image of a starburst, violence from today framing the hope-filled story of the Incarnation.
 Blonde haired Mary and white baby Jesus feel particularly shocking to me as I consider that this scene is on display in a Palestinian hotel.
 The tension of this piece invites me to feel, to think, to ponder, and pray.
 Isn’t this how God comes–fragile and small to the spaces that have known violence, where peace is needed most?

 May we be women who are willing to think, in different ways, about the Christmas story and every story.
-May we be open to the divine interruptions that are inviting us to know God more deeply, to experience him more fully and to carry the gospel more generously into a world aching for the presence of Jesus, the Prince of Peace.
+May we be open to the sacred interruptions that are inviting us to know God more deeply, to experience him more fully and to carry the gospel more generously into a world aching for the presence of Jesus, the Prince of Peace.

 Tracy Johnson is a lover of stories, a reluctant dreamer and the Founder of Red Tent Living.
 Married for over 32 years, she is mother to five kids and a pastors wife.
 She loves quiet mornings with hot coffee, rich conversations and slowly savored meals at her favorite restaurants.
 She is awed that God chose her to mother four girls having grown up with no sisters.
 She writes about her life and her work here.